-Jamie Ovalle is an Associate Director of Orchestras at Martin High School in Arlington, Texas.
+Jamie Ovalle is the Director of Orchestras at Martin High School in Arlington, Texas.
 She began her music endeavors in AISD with cello as her primary instrument.
-She was active in the Cedar Hill High School A Cappella and Jazz choirs in addition to performing with the Greater Fort Worth Youth Orchestra throughout her high school career.
+She was active in the Cedar Hill High School choir in addition to performing with the Greater Fort Worth Youth Orchestra throughout her high school career.
 Mrs. Ovalle graduated from Texas Christian University in 2009 with a Bachelor’s degree of Music Education.
 While at TCU, she studied cello under Dr. Jesus Castro-Balbi and performed with the TCU symphony under Dr. German Gutierrez.

-Mrs. Ovalle has an incredible husband, Dallas, and a beautiful daughter, Landry Belle (born July 2014).
-When she is not teaching orchestra, she enjoys spending time with Landry and her husband, church activities, cooking and watching sports.
+Mrs. Ovalle has an incredible husband, Dallas, 3 year old daughter, Landry, and son, Jett, born February 2017.
+When she is not teaching orchestra, she enjoys spending time with Landry, Jett and Dallas, church activities, cooking and watching sports.

 Sammy Branch is an Associate Director of Orchestras at Martin High School in Arlington, Texas.
 Since 2006 he has also been the conductor of the String Orchestra at the Fort Worth Youth Orchestra.
 Prior to his position at Martin he served as the Head Orchestra Director at Gunn Junior High School in Arlington, Texas for 13 years.
 He is a product of the Arlington ISD from Martin High School, then under the direction or Mr. Bill Huff.